 A desire to solve problems and a strong foundation in math.
 Students who are able to test out of their general education math requirement or earn above a C+ typically perform better in the degree.
 The field is always changing, so an openness to lifetime learning is beneficial.

 What kinds of problems do professionals in this field resolve?

 Professionals in the field may resolve hardware and software issues, recommend hardware and software applications, improve network performance, implement network security and train users on the system.

 What makes this degree distinctive from other colleges/universities?

 Our degree is application-oriented, which means it is hands-on and not totally based in theory.
 We have fully equipped labs, so you will apply what you learn on the same equipment that is used in the field.
 Further, you can remotely access the lab equipment 24-7 via the web to work on homework and projects, making it easier to fit your education into a busy work/family schedule.

 What kind of experiential learning opportunities exist for students in the program?
 How does a student benefit from these experiences?

 Not only do students work on the equipment in their courses, they will complete an internship as part of their degree requirements.
 They will have hands-on experience and job training before graduating.

 Describe the breadth of opportunities available for graduates of this degree.

 There are multiple in-demand opportunities to students with this degree from network administrator, security analyst, consultant, trainer and network architect.
-The median starting salary of computer information systems grads is $63,000.

 See career outlook and pay estimates for: